List of Underdog characters: Sweet Polly Purebred

 Sweet Polly Purebred is a female anthropomorphic dog TV news reporter and Underdog's love interest; she serves as the damsel in distress of most episodes.
 When being pursued by an antagonist, Polly is apt to start singing, "Oh where, oh where has my Underdog gone?
-Oh where, oh where can he be?", in a whiny voice, hoping for the object of her affections to come and rescue her.
-Polly's face is slightly similar to that of Underdog's, with a large muzzle and nose, she wears her platinum blonde hair styled in a pageboy, and her wardrobe consists of a black skirt, white shirt, red sweater, and black high-heels.
-In a few episodes it is hinted that Polly shows her love for Underdog.
+Oh where, oh where has he gone?", in a plaintive voice, hoping for the object of her affections to come and rescue her.
+Polly's face is slightly similar to that of Underdog's, with a large muzzle and nose, she wears her platinum blonde hair styled in a pageboy.
+Her wardrobe consists of a black pencil skirt, white turtleneck top, red jacket, and black high-heeled shoes.

+In a few episodes, Polly shows her love for Underdog.
 For example, in the episode "March of the Monsters", she is caught by a robot and calls for Underdog.
 He then saves Polly, but after Underdog uses his supersonic hi-fi voice and breaks all the glass, the townspeople complain about his voice.
 However, Polly defends the hero and tells the people that they should thank him for saving everyone from the robots.
 She then goes to reward Underdog with a big kiss, but the hero backs away and flies off.
 Also, in the episode "The Vacuum Gun", when Polly is caught by Simon Bar Sinister's vacuum gun, she calls for Underdog and her song annoys Simon.
 Later in the episode, she retrieves Underdog's ring.

 In the live-action film, Polly is a Cavalier King Charles Spaniel owned by a girl named Molly, a classmate of Underdog/Shoeshine's owner, Jack.
 She is based upon Superman's romantic interest Lois Lane.

 In the 1976 Western Comics Underdog #7, it is revealed that Sweet Polly has a young nephew named Wilbur.

-She was voiced by Norma MacMillan in the cartoon and voiced by Amy Adams in the live-action film.
+She has been voiced in animated form by Norma MacMillan, and in the live-action movie by Amy Adams (who, in a wonderful coincidence, later played Lois Lane in the DC Extended Universe).